HarperDB/documentation/docs/developers/operations-api/databases-and-tables.md

 ## Create  Attribute
 Create a new attribute within the specified table. **The create_attribute operation can be used for admins wishing to pre-define database values for setting role-based permissions or for any other reason.**

-_Note: HarperDB will automatically create new attributes on insert and update if they do not already exist within the database._
+_Note: Harper will automatically create new attributes on insert and update if they do not already exist within the database._

 * operation _(required)_ - must always be `create_attribute`
 * database _(optional)_ - name of the database of the table you want to add your attribute.
 The default is `data`